 There is year-round fishing in Lake McLaren and in the Ruahihi Canal.
 You need a fishing licence prior to visiting the park.
 You can purchase a day licence from some sports shops or online through Fish and Game New Zealand.
 Licences are not available to purchase from McLaren Falls Park.
 Season licences expire 30 September each year.

 Wairoa River and McLaren Falls

 On the Wairoa river near Tauranga, Trustpower runs the Kaimai Hydroelectric Power Scheme this includes a superb recreational area, popular for kayaking, rafting, fishing, running and picnicking.
-To provide great white water for recreational kayakers and rafters, we regularly release water from McLaren Falls dam durning warm months.
+To provide great white water for recreational kayakers and rafters, we regularly release water from McLaren Falls dam during warm months.